This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Noise Pollution and its Effects”.

 Explanation: Noise is defined as an undesirable and unwanted sound.
 Noise pollution affects human health and can contribute o a general deterioration of environmental quality.
-Several sources of noise pollution contribute both indoor and outdoor noise pollution.
+Several sources of noise pollution contribute to both indoor and outdoor noise pollution.

 2. In which unit sound is measured?

 Explanation: Noise pollution is measured in terms of decibel (dB).
 This parameter depends on the various environmental conditions.
-If the decibel level increased than the threshold it cause problems to humans and other organisms.
+If the decibel level increased than the threshold it causes problems to humans and other organisms.

 3. Which pollution cause hearing loss in organisms?